xd009642/xd009642/README.md

 a Rust code coverage tool.
 It's my main project outside of work but occasionally I do other things.

+**Blog**

+I have a infrequently maintained blog [here](https://xd009642.github.io/).
+I've been posting a bit more recently about various things I've been doing both tarpaulin and non-tarpaulin.

 **Talk(s)**

 Currently, only one at Rustnation 2024 but I spoke on making an open source TTS engine